JayOnojah/TodoAPI/README.md

 Utilized TypeScript for back-end development using NodeJS, Express, TypeORM and MySQL.

-Follow these steps to set up the project locally on your machine.
+Follow these steps to set up the project locally on your machine:

 **Prerequisites**